Yankees vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-MacKenzie Gore takes the mound for the Washington Nationals on Wednesday at Yankee Stadium against Aaron Judge and the New York Yankees.
-First pitch is at 7:05 PM ET.
+Aaron Judge and the New York Yankees square off against Joey Meneses and the Washington Nationals on Thursday at 1:05 PM ET, in the final of a three-game series at Yankee Stadium.

-The Yankees are the favorite in this one, at -140, while the underdog Nationals have +115 odds to play spoiler.
-The over/under is 9 runs for this game (with -115 odds to go over and -105 odds to go under).
+The Yankees are favored in this one, at -160, while the underdog Nationals have +135 odds to play spoiler.
+The over/under is 9 runs for this matchup (with +100 odds on the over and -120 odds on the under).

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.